 Be On Time

 Prompt attendance is expected for any meeting.
 When it comes to video conferencing, the disruption of a late attendee is more disturbing than slipping into a quiet conference room chair.
 On the video conference, a late attendee will likely have audio and visual interruptions to the active conversation.
 Eliminate delays, meetings running over time, confusion, or lost trains of thought by showing up on time.

 Should someone arrive late, no need to explain.
 Put yourself on mute.
 The person speaking can acknowledge they are there and continue with the agenda.

 Look Into the Camera

-Look into the camera lens not just while speaking but also while listening.
+Look into the camera lens, not just while speaking, but also while listening.
 Avoid multi-tasking.
-Your wondering eyes and hand movements give off the message that you are disengaged.
+Your wandering eyes and hand movements give off the message that you are disengaged.
 Some attendees may interpret this behavior as disrespectful.
 Eye contact shows you are attentive and engaged.

 Smile, wave, and introduce yourself to the room.
 Hearing a response from other attendees or the host will ensure you that you can be seen and heard.
 After your introduction mute your audio until it is your turn to speak again.